Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

    you cannot change the cohort settings of individual content-specific discussion topics.

-   If you change the setting from **Cohort some content-specific discussion topics** back to **Always cohort content-specific discussion topics**, all content-specific discussion topics are divided by cohort, regardless of their previous setting.
+   If you change the setting from **Cohort selected content-specific discussion topics** back to **Always cohort content-specific discussion topics**, all content-specific discussion topics are divided by cohort, regardless of their previous setting.
 Content-specific discussions that were previously unified